Top Parks and Beaches

 to Explore in Marquette, MI

-A great way to cool off in Marquette, Michigan, is to go seaside and make a splash at one of Marquette’s best beaches and parks, Mi.
+A great way to cool off in Marquette, Michigan, is to go seaside and make a splash at one of Marquette’s best beaches Park, Mi.
 And the best part is; you have many to choose from – Presque Isle, Mccarty’s Cove and more.
-These scenic beachfront offers an ocean of summertime fun.
+These scenic beach parks offers an ocean of summertime fun.
 Come on and jump into the thrill, and don’t forget to grab the sunscreen.

 Little Presque Isle